mrsujan06/mini-money-android-technical-task/README.md

 ### Screen 3 - Individual account screen

 When user clicks on the one of the account ,Individual account screen will open that shows details such as name of account , planvalue and moneybox total.
 These data where pass using intent from UserAccountActivity.
 User can also to add £10 to their Moneybox total.
 UpdateAmount() method in IndividualAccountPresenter is called when Add £10 button is clicked.
 This method than sends post request to the api and Moneybox total will be updated.
-At first Moneybox value in user account is not updated but if you close and reopen the app the value will be updated.